dcg567/BFpredictionML/README.md

 Algorithm Implementation:

 I implemented two regression algorithms: K-Nearest Neighbors (KNN) and Decision Tree.

-KNN: I selected this algorithm due to its simplicity and interpretability.
-After experimenting with various values for 𝑘 k, I found that 𝑘
+**KNN:** I selected this algorithm due to its simplicity and interpretability.
+After experimenting with various values for k, I found that 𝑘 = 5  provided the best accuracy for my dataset.

-=
-5
-k=5 provided the best accuracy for my dataset.
-Decision Tree: Although simpler and more interpretable, it performed slightly worse than KNN.
+**Decision Tree:** Although simpler and more interpretable, it performed slightly worse than KNN.
 I set the random state to ensure reproducibility.
 Model Training and Testing:

 I split the dataset into 80% for training and 20% for testing to evaluate the model’s performance.
 I assessed the accuracy of both algorithms based on their predictions compared to actual values.

-Findings
+**Findings**
 KNN Results:
 The KNN algorithm achieved an average accuracy of 69.67%, correctly predicting body fat percentages for approximately 35 out of 50 test instances.
 This result was encouraging, demonstrating that the algorithm learned effectively from the training data.

 Decision Tree Results:
 The Decision Tree algorithm yielded a slightly lower accuracy of 61.87%.
 While it provided insights into the decision-making process, it did not outperform the KNN algorithm in this scenario.

-Lessons Learned:
+**Lessons Learned:**

 I gained valuable experience in data cleaning, algorithm selection, and implementation.
 The importance of understanding data relationships was highlighted, as KNN performed better with the dataset's characteristics.